rupak10/swagger-demo-app/README.md

 This is a simple rest api implementation integrated with swagger.
 Swagger is an amazing tool for consuming rest api and specially documenting rest api.

+This application is integrated with mysql database.
+You need to create a database named library.

 The application will be running on the default port - 8080

 Just clone the application and import as existing maven application and run as spring boot app.